LinReTraCe/LinReTraCe/README.md

 `lwann refine coarse.hdf5 <wannier90 folder> <mu> <gamma_min> <T_min> [options]`

-`gamma_min` and `T_min` are the *worst-case corner* of the sweep you intend to run afterwards: the smallest scattering rate and the lowest temperature, which together set the narrowest kernel the mesh will have to resolve.
+`gamma_min` and `T_min` are the *narrow corner* of the sweep you intend to run
+afterwards: the smallest scattering rate and the lowest temperature, which together set the narrowest kernel the mesh will have to resolve.
+Note that
+$\Gamma$ floors the width — at $T = 10$ K, $k_BT = 0.86$ meV, so a run at
+$\Gamma = 10$ meV is Lorentzian-dominated at both ends of a 10–300 K sweep and the kernel width spans only a factor 2.6.

 Each iteration diagonalises the model on the current mesh, measures how well the sampled band energies integrate $\partial f/\partial \varepsilon$, marks